devlocalhost/laurel_updates/blogs/pif-diy.md

 If you're using the device you're getting the props from, run this command: `uname --kernel-release`.
 Thats what goes in that field.
 If youre not using the device, then:

 1. Navigate to the dump of the device
-2. Go to the "bootimg" dirrectory, and download "kernel" file (not anything else!!).
+2. Go to the "bootimg" directory, and download the "kernel" file (not anything else!!).

 Now heres the hard and important part:

 - If its a gzip file (check using `file kernel`, for example `kernel: gzip compressed data, max compression, from Unix, original size modulo 2^32 35164672` means its a gzip file)
-   1. rename to kernel.gz, run `gzip --decompress kernel.gz`
+   1. rename to it to kernel.gz, and run `gzip --decompress kernel.gz`
    2. run `strings kernel | grep "Linux version"`, and you should see something like this: `Linux version 4.14.180-perf-g1dd7e92 (builder@c5-miui-ota-bd30.bj) (clang version 10.0.7 for Android NDK, GNU ld (binutils-2.27-bd24d23f) 2.27.0.20170315) #1 SMP PREEMPT Tue Jun 15 19:57:12 CST 2021`. `4.14.180-perf-g1dd7e92` is the important part. thats what goes into the kernel field.

-- If its not a gzip file, for example `kernel_zeroflte: Linux kernel ARM64 boot executable Image, little-endian`
+- If its not a gzip file, for example, `file kernel` returns something like `kernel_zeroflte: Linux kernel ARM64 boot executable Image, little-endian`
    - Follow step 2, from above.

 Note (from Play Integrity Fix telegram group) for the KERNEL string field: "Just put a funny name instead of all that.
 You don't need to change your kernel string to another one to "spoof it".
 Google just has a blacklist with some kernel names.
 A kernel name change will do".
 [Source1](https://t.me/playintegrityfix/148653/170298), [Source2](https://t.me/playintegrityfix/148653/170302)